-Under the Data Protection Act 1998, you are entitled to request access to personal information held about you by NHBC.
-This request must be in writing.
+Under the General Data Protection Regulation (GDPR), you are entitled to request access to personal information held about you by NHBC.

 Please click on the link below to complete a downloadable application form.
 This will assist us in locating your information quickly and efficiently.

 Please read the Guidance Notes below before completing the subject access request form.

 GDPR applies to personal information that NHBC holds about you.
 It sets out rules on how NHBC must handle your information.

 Under GDPR, you (the ‘Data Subject’) are entitled to request copies of all personal data that NHBC holds about you - this is called a subject access request.

 What is personal information and how does NHBC use it?

 Personal information is any information that relates to you or can be used to identify you.